Satisfying Customers is our Greatest Reward!

 Brigham City Public Power takes its mission of safety prevention and energy conservation education seriously, which is why we are offering short lessons and demonstrations to help promote awareness to both electrical safety and energy conservation to any organization or group who may have an interest in this service.

-Tom Ammons, Brigham City Public Power's Energy Conservation Specialist, has given safety presentations to various elementary school 3rd, 4th, and 5th grade classes, scouting groups, and church groups.
+Tom Ammons, Brigham City Public Power's Resource Manager, has given safety presentations to various elementary school 3rd, 4th, and 5th grade classes, scouting groups, and church groups.
 Brigham City Public Power also participated with the Lincoln Center's Night Out sponsored by the Brigham City Police Department and at the Brigham City Fire Station for Fire Prevention Week where we also gave ideas to assist citizens with energy conservation.
 With the rising cost of electricity we face, this is always helpful information.

 Tom has also made presentations to Box Elder High School for Career Day and to various women's groups on emergency preparedness.
 We have topics for all ages.
 Informative pamphlets and additional information are available to all Brigham City citizens and are located at Brigham City Hall, 20 North Main Street, on the 1st floor.